S-Brand5136/lighthouse-web-notes/Week_8/Day_3/General_Notes.md

 - Avoid loops when writting tests with Cypress

 - After test functions finish, Cypres executes the commands that were queued using cy.

+- All cypress DOM based commands automatically wait for their elements to eist in the DOM.
+We **never** need to write .should('exist') after a dom based command